EDUCBA Logo

 import numpy as np

-2. Then, we need to download wage2.csv dataset which is available here: http://murraylax.org/datasets/wage2.csv
+2. Then, we need to download the wage2.csv dataset, which is available here: http://murraylax.org/datasets/wage2.csv

-The fields present in the dataset are as below which can be found by wage.columns.
+The fields in the dataset are below, which can be found in wage.columns.

 dataset

-3. We will consider YearsEdu as x and MonthlyEarnings on y that is the dependent variable.
+3. We will consider YearsEdu as x and MonthlyEarnings on y, which is the dependent variable.
 We will scatter plot all the points and visualize the distribution.

 y = wage["MonthlyEarnings"] x = wage["YearsEdu"] plt.scatter(x, y)